-I hereby certify that on this 21st day of December, 2020, true and accurate copies of the foregoing "Response of J.M.A. to the Petition for Writ of Prohibition/Mandamus" was deposited in the U.S. Mail contained in postage-paid envelope addressed to Respondent, The Honorable Phillip M. Stowers, Judge and to counsel for all other parties to this appeal, as follows:
+I hereby certify that on this 21st day of December, 2020, true and accurate copies of the foregoing "Response of J.M.A. to the Amended Petition for Writ of Prohibition/Mandamus" was deposited in the U.S. Mail contained in postage-paid envelope addressed to counsel for all other parties to this appeal, and to the Respondent, The Honorable Phillip M. Stowers, Judge, as follows: